peterchun2000/peterchun.dev/content/posts/2019-03-12-amazon-price-track.md

 The Problem:
 ------------

-I wan to be notified when a product on Amazon goes down in price.
+I want to be notified when a product on Amazon goes down in price.
 But the websites that do offer this service require $$ or have lots of restrictions.

 The Plan:
 ---------
 1. Program a Python script that continuously tracks a webpage for any price changes
 2. Add a feature to be notified through a GroupMe chat bot.
 3. Have the program run on a Google Cloud Computing server for free